Peterenterprise298/documentation/content/applications/hr/referrals.rst

 The rewards are the only configurations needed when setting up the Referrals application.
 Only users with :guilabel:`Administrator` rights for the Recruitment application can create or modify rewards.
 To add rewards, navigate to :menuselection:`Referrals app --> Configuration --> Rewards`.
-Click :guilabel:`Create` and a reward form loads.
+Click :guilabel:`New` and a reward form loads.
 Enter the following information on the form:

 - :guilabel:`Product Name`: Enter the name as it should appear for the reward.
 - :guilabel:`Cost`: Enter the amount of points required to redeem the reward.
 - :guilabel:`Company`: Using the drop-down menu, select the company the reward will appear for.
 If a reward is to be used for several companies, each company needs to have a record of the reward, with the company listed on the form.
+This field only appears if in a multi-company environment.
 - :guilabel:`Gift Responsible`: Select the person who will be responsible for procuring and delivering the reward to the recipient, using the drop-down menu.
 This person is alerted when the reward is purchased, so they know when to deliver the reward to the recipient.